etruong42/etruong42.github.com/_posts/2014-05-22-Net-Neutrality-and-the-FCC.md

 ---
 layout: post
-title: Net Neutrality and Your ISP
+title: Net Neutrality, the FCC, and Your ISP
 description: or why dismantling net neutrality will make your deplorable internet service worse
 ---